hats-finance/make_repo_public/README.md

 ## Inputs

 - `target_date`: The date and time when the repository should be made public.
 This should be a Unix timestamp (the number of seconds since 1970-01-01 00:00:00 UTC).
 Required.
+(Project repo will become public 10 minutes before the target date to mitigate the cron delay og github actions)
 - `gh_pat`: A GitHub Personal Access Token with the `repo` scope.
 This is used to change the repository visibility and disable the workflow.
 Required.
 - `webhook_url`: The URL of the webhook to call after the visibility change, including the verification code as a query parameter.
 Optional.